-Recently I have noticed a few people running their AGM batteries flat which in some cases resulted in not being able to recharge the battery so I thought I would give you a quick run down of how to show a volt gauge on your Lowrance Fish Finder.
-I hope this could potentially save your batteries as ideally you never want to run a AGM battery flat!
+Recently I have noticed a few people running their AGM batteries flat, which in some cases resulted in not being able to recharge the battery.
+I’ve put together this blog to give you a quick rundown of how to show a voltage gauge on your Lowrance Fish Finder.
+I hope this could potentially save your batteries as ideally you never want to run an AGM battery flat!

-You should now have a voltage displayed on the screen so you can keep an eye on your batteries charge!
-To get the best value for your batteries ideally you don’t want to discharge your battery more that %50.
+You should now have a voltage displayed on the screen so you can keep an eye on your batteries’ charge!
+To get the best value for your batteries ideally you don’t want to discharge your battery more than %50.
 The below voltages are just a guideline of what you can expect when there is no current draw on the battery.

 |State of Charge||Sealed or Flooded Lead Acid||Gel battery||AGM battery|